 - Profile or Contact Data (First and last name, email address, phone number)

 - Identifiers (Driver’s license number)

 - Online Identifiers (Unique identifiers such as account name and passwords)

 Legitimate Interest: We process the following categories of Personal Data when we believe it furthers the legitimate interest of us or third parties:

 - Web Analytics (Web page interactions)

-- Other Identifying Information that You Voluntarily Choose to Provide (Identifying information in emails or letters you share with Scoop, or in connected calendar events)
+- Other Identifying Information that You Voluntarily Choose to Provide (identifying information contained in emails or letters you share with Scoop, or in connected calendar events)

 - We may also de-identify or anonymize Personal Data to further our legitimate interests.

 Examples of these legitimate interests include (as described in more detail above):

 - Providing, customizing, and improving the Services.

 - Corresponding with you.

 - Meeting legal requirements and enforcing legal terms.